mPulseMedia/streamEditor/doc/v1/autodesk.md

 <script src="https://themoment.tv/ext/js/themoment.js"></script>
 ```

-The library in this **/cust/au/** location is specific to AU, and supports the Ooyala player on both both AU's Beta and currently live sites.
+The library in this **/cust/au/** location is specific to AU, and supports the Ooyala player on both both AU currently live site as well as the Beta site.

 ------------------------------------------------
 <a name="how_it_works"></a>